cezi/julianowe-eu/_works/pocketbudget.md

 description6:
   title: Predicting the next step
-  text1: "<p>It was very important to prepare an easy and non invasive way to encourage our personas</br> to try the new solution for balancing their finances.</br></br> In a User Journey Map our team envisaged a path of app download, setup, use and loyalty.</br> We tried to find the points at which something could go wrong and find optimal solutions such as minimising user control and being able to individualize information in terms of user preferences.
-In order to trust an application more,</br> our team minimazed required input on personal informations.</p>"
+  text1: "<p>It was very important to prepare an easy and non invasive way to encourage trying a new way of balancing finances.</br></br> In a User Journey Map our team envisaged a path of app download, setup, use and loyalty.</br> We tried to find the points at which something could go wrong and find optimal solutions such as minimising user control and being able to individualize information in terms of user preferences.
+In order to trust an application more,</br> our team minimazed required input on personal information since no one is likely to give away too many private details. </p>"
   text2: ""

 gallery-ideation-two: